 Remedy to rid of pigmentation

 Take a tsp of arjuna bark powder, and add milk to it.
-Mix well and apply it on your face evenly.
+Mix well and apply it to your face evenly.
 Let it stay for five to six minutes.
 Then wash thoroughly with normal water.
 You can do this twice to three times a week to get rid of hyperpigmentation.